 Responsibility and Letting Go

 Once we are able to identify the source of our hurt we can begin to better express the emotions associated with it; the needs we have left over; before clarifying who was responsible for the actions that brought about the pain or suffering.
+Sometimes it becomes necessary for our own wellbeing to remove ourselves from contact with individuals or groups whose influence is toxic to us simply because some individuals are either unable or unwilling to change their abusive behaviours.
+Letting go of such people can bring both relief and some degree of loss, both of which are important to address.
 Very often we confuse a sense of responsibility between ourselves and others by mixing our emotions and needs with the other’s actions, and vice versa, for example.
+Clarifying responsibilities helps us create an emotional separation between self and other.
 Identifying who was responsible for what is the first step to letting go, unburdening ourselves of unjustified blame, meeting our needs, and turning our suffering into a learning experience instead of a continual source of pain.

 Truth is everybody is going to hurt you: you just gotta find the ones worth suffering for.

 All written material on this website (including original artwork) is subject to copyright and cannot be used or reproduced without permission and clear attribution being made to the author.
 Please contact me if in doubt.